2025 Credit Card Debt Statistics

 How many Americans are currently delinquent with their credit card payments?

-According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the percentage of total outstanding credit card balances currently at least 30 days overdue) rose from 3.15% in the first quarter of 2024 to 3.25% in the second quarter.
+According to the most recent delinquency data from the Fed, the 30-day delinquency rate (or the percentage of total outstanding credit card balances currently at least 30 days overdue) dipped slightly, from 3.24% in the second quarter of 2024 to 3.23% in the third quarter.

-That’s the 11th straight quarter of increases, pushing rates to the highest levels seen since the fourth quarter of 2011, when rates also hit 3.25%.
+That ends a streak of 11 straight quarters of increases.
+During that period, delinquency rates rose to the highest levels seen since the fourth quarter of 2011, when rates hit 3.25%.
 However, delinquency rates are still near historic lows.
-The average delinquency rate since the Fed began tracking in 1991 is 3.73%, while the average since 2000 is 3.46%.
+The average delinquency rate since the Fed began tracking in 1991 is 3.72%, while the average since 2000 is 3.45%.

 Today’s numbers are also vastly different from what we saw during the Great Recession, when delinquencies peaked at nearly 7% in 2009 and stayed above 5% for nearly two years.